joshbeard/resume/README.md

 ## Summary

-Engineering manager and platform engineer focused on delivery systems, developer experience, and the infrastructure behind reliable software.
-I lead platform strategy as a hands-on manager, including CI/CD architecture, production Go tooling, and open-source infrastructure integrations.
-My work centers on coherent systems, reduced toil, and enabling engineers to own the services they build.
+Engineering manager and platform engineer focused on software delivery, developer experience, and the platforms teams use to build and deploy reliable services.
+I lead platform strategy as a hands-on manager, shaping the systems, tooling, and standards that connect development workflows to production.
+My work centers on coherent platforms, reduced toil, and enabling engineers to own the services they build.

 ## Experience